Rathbone Greenbank Investments

 Indigenous peoples’ policy

-The fund has a policy which sets out their position on the treatment of indigenous people by investee assets/companies - typically meaning they won't invest in companies with low standards.
+Has a policy which sets out the position on the treatment of indigenous people by investee assets/companies - typically meaning they won't invest in companies with low standards.

 Modern slavery exclusion policy